“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 He and Elren strode down the ramp.
 As soon as their boots hit pavement, the ramp curled back in, and the doors snapped shut like closing jaws.

 The old terapede moved off at a markedly slower pace, dragging in the spot where it had lost a few legs.
-It’d trundle its way back to the station, where ancient repair drones would graft replacements on.
-Probably.
+It’d trundle its way back to the station, where miniature fixers would graft on replacements.

 “Thank you,” Rylan said.